Payum/Payum/docs/sofort/disable-notifications.md

     sofort:
       config_key: 'aKey',
       disable_notification: true
-      facory: 'sofort'
+      factory: 'sofort'
 ```

-Pay attention that you must do it only for local\dev environments and never in production.
+Pay attention that you must do it only for local/dev environments and never in production.

 Back to [index](../index.md).